-If the wisdom teeth can fully erupt into occlusion and be free of disease, decay and the person can keep them clean the wisdom teeth don’t need to be taken out.
+If the wisdom teeth can fully erupt into occlusion and be free of disease and decay and the person can keep them clean, the wisdom teeth don’t need to be taken out.

 If the third molar is acting as a support for a bridge or other dental appliance, they will not remove it because it may reduce the function of the entire mouth.

-In patients who are over 30 years old and have no symptoms or expressions of disease or issues, there is no need to take them out.
+In patients over 30 years old with no symptoms or expressions of disease or issues, there is no need to take them out.

 It is best to take them out before the roots of the wisdom teeth have fully formed and solidified.
 The longer you wait, the more the roots have established themselves within the jaw and could’ve grown closer to the nerve.

-This study discusses the relationship between increased age and bone removal and how it is associated with a higher incidence of complications.
+This study discusses the relationship between increased age and bone removal and how it is associated with higher complications.

 The patient doesn’t want them out.
-This could be due to fear, lack of money/dental insurance to pay for them to be extracted and or lack of knowledge.
+This could be due to fear, lack of money/dental insurance to pay for them to be extracted, or lack of knowledge.